 A: It is too slippery to open when my hands are wet.

 This technique is the basis of survey research.
-A company can conduct a survey to get actionable information by asking open ended questions.
+A company can conduct a survey to get actionable information or responses by asking open ended questions.

-In other cases, there may be an implied question.
+In other cases, there may be an implied question and response.
 For example, a company may have a help desk for their product.
 When a customer calls the help desk there is an implied question:

 Q: What problem are you having with our offering?

-The answers to this implied question can be as valuable (or more!) as answers to survey questions.
+The answers or response to this implied question can be as valuable (or more!) as answers and responses to survey questions.

 Thinking more broadly, the “customer” does not necessarily have to be the person who buys the company’s product or service.
-If you are the manager of the Human Resources department, your “customers” are the employees of the company.
-Still the goal is the same: based on the feedback from employees you want to act to improve their satisfaction.
+For example, if you are the manager of the Human Resources department, your “customers” are the employees of the company.
+Still, the goal is the same: based on the feedback or response from employees you want to act to improve their satisfaction.

 Open, Closed, and Other Specify

-There are two basic types of questions in survey research: open and closed.
+There are two basic types of data to gather responses in survey research: open and closed.
 We also call these open-end and closed-end questions.

-A closed-end question is one where the set of possible answers is known in advance.
+A closed-end question is one where the set of possible responses is known in advance.
 These are typically presented to the survey respondent, who chooses among them.
 For example: